 China Post 1 is an American Legion post, unique in that, it is a post – the only post within the American Legion – operating in exile.
 China Post 1 was formed in 1919 at the American Club in Shanghai.
-During the late 1940’s, the battle between communist and nationalist forces for control of China was settled in favor of the communists.
-In November 1948, China Post 1 sent its records to National Headquarters in Indianapolis and went into exile.
+During WW II members of China Post 1 were imprisoned by the Japanese in Pootung Civilian Assembly Camp (Prisoner of War Camp) as allies of the Chinese people.

 Today, China Post 1 is part of the Department of France and a member of Foreign Departments and Posts of The American Legion (FODPAL).
 The post still has no permanent home, although “watering holes” around the globe offer a space for meetings, which are considered to occur “wherever two or more members meet.”